Multivariable $(\varphi,\Gamma)$-modules and locally analytic vectors: Introduction

-We then give an application of theorem A to the overconvergence of some Lubin-Tate $(\phi,\Gamma)$-modules.
-We first compute the pro-$F$-analytic vectors $(\btrig{}{,K})^{\fpa}$ of $\btrig{}{,K}$ when $K_\infty$ is generated by the torsion points of a Lubin-Tate group attached to $F$.
-The following is theorem \ref{proanbrig}, where $\brig{}{,K}$ is the Robba ring in one ``Lubin-Tate'' variable.
+We next give an application of theorem A to the overconvergence of certain Lubin-Tate $(\phi,\Gamma)$-modules.
+We first compute the pro-$F$-analytic vectors $(\btrig{}{,K})^{\fpa}$ of $\btrig{}{,K}$ when $K_\infty$ is a Lubin-Tate extension.
+The following is a corollary of the more precise theorem \ref{xilocan}, where $\brig{}{,K}$ is the Robba ring in one Lubin-Tate variable.